Portland Hearts of Pine: Stadium

 The Hearts of Pine play at Fitzpatrick Stadium in Portland, negotiating a five-year lease in 2023.
 The stadium has 6,300 seats.
 The team funded the installation of a new artificial turf field, which eliminated the Portland High School Bulldogs logo and the sewn-in lines.
 The team agreed to pay to have the lines painted and removed as needed by the school sports schedule.

 Due to renovations at Fitzpatrick, the team played its first three U.S. Open Cup matches in March and April 2025 in the city of Lewiston, 33 mi north of Portland, at Lewiston High School's Don Roux Field.

+Cassidy Point stadium project

+On August 4, 2026, the club announced that they had purchased land on Cassidy Point in Portland's West End neighborhood with the intention of building a stadium for both the men's and women's team.
+The club estimated that it would cost $50 million to build, and projected that the stadium would be ready for the 2029 season.

 Ownership

 Founder Gabe Hoffman-Johnson, real estate developers Jonathan and Catherine Culley, and NESN sportscaster Tom Caron form the majority ownership group.
 Dexter Paine, the owner of the ECHL's Maine Mariners and chairman of the private equity firm Paine Schwartz Partners, purchased a minority stake in the team in September 2025.

+USL W League team

-Club ownership has expressed interest in creating a women's team to compete in the USL W League, entering the league in the 2027 season at the earliest.
+In October 2025, club ownership expressed interest in creating a women's team to compete in the USL W League, entering the league in the 2027 season at the earliest.
+On February 4, 2026, the club announced "USLW To Portland" and a series of town halls to engage the community around a potential USL W League team.
+On June 4, 2026, the club and USL announced that the W League would be expanding to Maine for the 2027 season.